garrandall/popular-music-data/tracks/confessions-of-a-broken-heart--daughter-to-father--lindsay-lohan.md

 A family in crisis
 That only grows older
 Why’d you have to go?
-Why’d you have to go?
+Why 'd you have to go?
-Why’d you have to go?
+Why 'd you have to go?

 Daughter to father